Quick Start Instructions & Introduction

 Boot directly to .VHD and .WIM files

-If you have a Windows 7/8/10 .VHD/.VHDX file or a WinPE .WIM file (e.g. boot.wim), just copy it to your E2B USB drive and you can directly MBR-boot from it!
+If you have a Windows 7/8/10 .VHD/.VHDX file (fixed size NOT dynamic VHD) or a WinPE NT6+ .WIM file (e.g. boot.wim), just copy it to your E2B USB drive and you can directly MBR-boot from it!
 No fiddling with BCD's, etc.

 MBR and UEFI-booting supported

-UEFI booting is done by creating and adding .imgPTN partition image files to the E2B drive (as many as you like).
+As an alternative, UEFI booting can also be done by creating and adding .imgPTN partition image files to the E2B drive (as many as you like).
 Once you 'swap-in' the new partition by selecting it from the E2B menu system, you can UEFI-boot from it.
 Secure Boot is not broken because the boot files and boot-chain is not changed by E2B.

 You can select any .imgPTN file, by first booting to E2B in MBR\CSM mode or by running the \QEMU_MENU_TEST (run as admin).cmd script from a Windows system first and then selecting the .imgPTN file from the E2B menu system.
 Also, SWITCH_E2B.exe is a Windows utility that allows you to select any .imgPTN file on the E2B USB drive and 'switch' it in.
 Your E2B USB drive will then boot directly to the selected payload image (e.g. for UEFI-booting).